manniwood/iidy/DESIGN.md

                        ('5.txt'));
 ```

-This explains all of the SQL that is used in the `pgstore.go` source
+This explains all of the SQL that is used in the `data.go` source
 file.
 The SQL statements themselves are built up in a fairly straightforward
 manner.
 More complex SQL might benefit from a templating system, whereas
 here, introducing a templating system might be too much too early.

 ### Testing

-The tests for `pgstore.go` assume the existence/availability of a
+The tests for `data.go` assume the existence/availability of a
 PostgreSQL database that has been loaded with the required schema.

 So really we are doing integration tests and not unit tests.